-Why do I need a business intelligence strategy?
+Why do I need an analytics strategy?

 - Reduce operational and reporting inefficiencies typically resulting in several FTE savings